Back to top

 KPI #1: (Coordinate with local municipalities)

-- Attended briefing of the SFC MAC group on the July 4th Safety Watch
+• Attended briefing of the San Francisquito Creek Multi-Agency Coordination (SFC MAC) group on the July 4th Safety Watch.

 KPI #2: (Flood Management Plans)

-- Prepared a draft update to the JEAP that includes a new Berryessa Creek Appendix.
+• Prepared an update to the Joint Emergency Action Plan for Severe Storm and Flood Response in City of San José (JEAP) that includes a new Berryessa Creek Appendix.

-- On August 29, 2024, met with the City of San José Office of Emergency Management to review proposed changes to the format of the JEAP that had been developed based the lesson learned from Lower Penitencia Creek EAP tabletop exercise held in December of 2023.
+• On August 29, 2024, met with the City of San José Office of Emergency Management to review proposed changes to the format of the JEAP that had been developed based the lessons learned from the Lower Penitencia Creek EAP tabletop exercise held in December of 2023.

-- All updated EAPs have been posted on the Valley Water website.
+• All updated EAPs and Quick Guides have been posted on the Valley Water website at https://www.valleywater.org/flooding-safety/flood-emergency-action-plans

 KPI #3: (Drills and exercises)

-- In April 2024, Valley Water staff participated in a regional full-scale exercise conducted in the City of Santa Clara, which was put on by the Bay Area Urban Areas Security Initiative.
+• In April 2024, Valley Water staff participated in a regional full-scale exercise in the City of Santa Clara, by the Bay Area Urban Areas Security Initiative.

-- On May 9, 2024, Valley Water conducted a tabletop exercise of the Lower Penitencia Creek Watershed EAP with the City of Milpitas at the Milpitas Police headquarters to help familiarize staff of both agencies on the EAP and how best to coordinate flooding response.
-An after action report was prepared with lessons learned.
+• On May 9, 2024, Valley Water conducted a tabletop exercise of the Lower Penitencia Creek Watershed EAP with the City of Milpitas to help familiarize staff of both agencies on the EAP and how best to coordinate flooding response.
+An after-action report was prepared with lessons learned.

-- In May 2024, Valley Water staff participated at Santa Clara County’s EOC as players in a tabletop exercise, which was based on an atmospheric river event, that was jointly presented by Santa Clara County’s Office of Emergency Management, Oklahoma State University, and the National Weather Service.
+• In May 2024, Valley Water staff participated at Santa Clara County’s EOC as players in a tabletop exercise of an atmospheric river event, jointly presented by Santa Clara County’s Office of Emergency Management, Oklahoma State University, and the National Weather Service.

-- In May 2024, the City of Sunnyvale’s Department of Public Safety invited Valley Water staff to support by serving as an evaluator during the city’s EOC functional exercise.
+• In May 2024, Valley Water was invited to serve as an evaluator during the City of Sunnyvale’s EOC functional exercise.

-- Valley Water staff was invited to participate in an exercise conducted by California Water Service office in San Jose.
-A member of Valley Water’s Office of Emergency Services served as an evaluator for the exercise that was held on September 18, 2024.
+• Valley Water was invited to participate in an exercise conducted by California Water Service office in San Jose.
+A member of Valley Water’s Office of Emergency Services served as an evaluator for the exercise that was held on September 18, 2024

 KPI #4: (Effectiveness)

-- On March 18, 2024, Valley Water staff met with the San Francisquito Creek MAC group coordinator to review the draft of the November 2023 tabletop exercise After Action Report.
-An After-Action Meeting that will include representatives from all the organizations that participated in the exercise, will be held to review the report’s findings, and adopt an improvement plan based on the report’s findings.
+• On March 18, 2024, Valley Water staff met with the San Francisquito Creek Multi-Agency Coordination (SFC MAC) group coordinator to finalize the draft of the After-Action Report for the prior year’s tabletop exercise.
+An After-Action Report is a structured review of an exercise, to assess what happened, what went well, and what needs improvement.
+It includes a summary of objectives, key findings, lessons learned, and recommendations for future training.
+An After-Action Meeting includes representatives from all the organizations that participated in the exercise, is held to review the report’s findings, and adopt an improvement plan based on the report’s findings.

 No current documents.